 At the EngageTech Forum, you will see and hear about the ways technology can help you to:

-Just your open mind and willingness to participate, have fun and learn
+Just your open mind and willingness to share your experiences and lessons

 EngageTech Forum NSW is held at the NSW State Library, Mitchell Building, in the Dixson Room.
 Best access is via the Grand Entrance on Shakespeare Place.
 Avoid access via Macquarie Street, unless you know your way through the underground tunnels.